meadsteve/chaos-spawn/README.md

 ## What and why

 Inspired by netfix's chaos monkey.
 This library is intended to be a low level process based equivalent.
-Intended to work by replacing the ```Kernel.spawn``` with overidden ones that return processes that die at random.
+It works by replacing the ```Kernel.spawn``` functions with overidden ones that return processes that die at random.
 This should force an app's supervision tree to actually work.

 Currently super alpha.
 Probably not a good idea to use yet.